 The Golden_IR_file subparameter is required for Type Statistical and is optional for Type Time_domain.
 Its argument is a single string corresponding to a filename present in the same directory as the calling .ibs file.
 The Golden_IR_file contents shall consist of rows of whitespace-separated numeric data representing an impulse response.
 In the case of Type Statistical, this data will be compared to the output generated by the algorithmic model after the input IR data has been processed by the AMI_Init function.
 The values shall be floating-point numbers in the standard ANSI “C” notation (e.g., 2.0e-9).

 The number of values per row (columns) in the Golden_IR_file contents shall correspond to the sum of the number of crosstalk channels represented plus 1 for the main communication channel; as the data represents a matrix of impulse responses, a time column is not included.
 Note that the time values are implied based on the assumption of simulation starting at time = 0 and the use of a fixed timestep specified by the Sample_interval parameter.
-The number of whitespace-separated columns in the contents of the Golden_impulse_file shall match the number of whitespace-separated columns in the contents of the Input_IR_file.
+The number of whitespace-separated columns in the contents of the Golden_IR_file shall match the number of whitespace-separated columns in the contents of the Input_IR_file.
 The time duration represented by the contents of the Input_IR_file and the Golden_IR_file shall be identical.

 The Golden_waveform_file subparameter is required for Type Time_domain and is prohibited for Type Statistical.
 The data consists of a single column of analog waveform values representing the concatenated output of an integer number of calls to the associated model’s AMI_GetWave function if it exists.
 The values shall be floating-point numbers in the standard ANSI “C” notation (e.g., 2.0e-9).
-The time duration shall be an integer multiple of the wave_size parameter; this is because data will be generated through successive calls to the AMI_GetWave function, if present, where the size of each block of data passed to and received from the function in each call is specified by wave_size.
+Data will be generated through successive calls to the AMI_GetWave function, if present, where the number of samples in the data passed to and received from the function in each call is specified by wave_size.
 The time duration represented by the contents of the Input_waveform_file and the Golden_waveform_file shall be identical.
 Note that the time values are implied based on the assumption of simulation starting at time = 0 and the use of a fixed timestep specified by the Sample_interval parameter.

 Note that time domain simulations, and therefore Type Time_domain comparisons, can be executed if AMI_GetWave is not present for a given model; in this case, time domain data is generated by the EDA simulation tool by convolving bitstream stimulus information as provided in the Input_waveform_file and an impulse response.
 In the case where Init_Returns_Impulse for the model is True, this impulse response is the filtered output from the statistical model represented by the AMI_Init function.
 In this situation, providing Golden_IR_file data would be strongly recommended for Type Time_domain, to allow direct examination of the filtered impulse response.
 Type Time_domain analysis is possible in cases where Init_Returns_Impulse for the model is False.
 Here, the model does not filter the incoming impulse response, so the bitstream stimulus information as provided in the Input_waveform_file would be convolved with the Input_IR_file to produce the Golden_waveform_file.
 Golden_IR_file data, if present, would be identical to the Input_IR_file data.